-2.4.Tolerace Analysis
+2.4.
+Tolerace Analysis

 The chopping assembly is integral to the success of our project.
-The precision of the chopping assembly ensures that regular customers get precisely chopped vegetables, which is the ultimate goal of our project.
+The precision of the chopping assembly ensures that regular customers get chopped vegetables with dimensions that are at least 75% accurate in terms of the standards set by French cooking [4] for the selected chopping style..
+Achieving this precision is one of the important steps in the process of achieving our final goal.
 The time taken by this unit to completely chop a vegetable is also crucial to drive value for the users.
 Therefore, our tolerance analysis is based on the precision and the speed of the chopping assembly.